-Asian eyelid surgery, also known as Asian blepharoplasty or double eyelid surgery, is a popular cosmetic procedure to create a natural-looking crease in a ‘monolid’ or ‘single fold’ eyelid.
+Asian eyelid surgery, also known as Asian blepharoplasty or double eyelid surgery, is a popular cosmetic procedure to create a crease in a ‘monolid’ or ‘single fold’ eyelid.
 In the past, this surgery has sometimes been described as a “Westernisation surgery,” but that label is both improper and short-sighted.

-Enhanced Eye Shape and Proportions
+Different Eye Shape and Proportions

 Asian eyelid anatomy is unique in many ways.
 Many Asians, particularly those of East Asian descent, lack the supratarsal fold that makes a double eyelid.
 In addition, Asian skin is thicker in comparison to other ethnicities, and the overall dimension of the Asian eye is relatively smaller than the face.

 Dividing the upper eyelid into two distinct segments makes the eyes look larger, rounder and more open.
-With this new eye shape and proportions, the eyes may appear more balanced with the other facial features, enhancing overall facial harmony.

 A More Youthful Facial Aesthetic